Lekashi/Nicks-portfolio/README.md

 # Nicks-Portfolio

 ### Description:
 This code is my portfolio website.
+This is still a work in progress with many to dos.

 ### Technology used:
 1\.
 HTML